rook/rook/design/upgrade.md

 This controller will be responsible for carrying out the sequence of steps for updating each individual Rook component.
 Additionally, the controller will monitor cluster and component health during the upgrade process, taking corrective steps to restore health, up to and including a full rollback to the old version.

+### **Required Changes**
+Prior to starting this automatic Rook upgrade feature, there are some changes that need to be done in order to facilitate the implementation and workflow of this feature.
+As stated [below](#kubernetes-built-in-support), Kubernetes already has an update controller that can be leveraged to perform some of these update tasks.
+There are lots of benefits in using the Kubernetes update controller to update the Rook pods, not counting the fact that the update workflow for Rook becomes much easier since we can delegate these update tasks to Kubernetes.
+Here are some of the benefits in using Kubernetes update controller:
+* Control how many pods can be made unavailable at a time.
+This is extremely useful for upgrading monitor pods since they need to maintain a quorum.
+* Control how many pods can be created at a time.
+This is useful for OSD pods where Rook cannot start one pod until the older OSD pod has terminated.
+* Toggle services.
+Pods that are being updated and have a service added, the service will load-balance the traffic only to available Pods during the update.
+* Revert (aka undo) update.
+This is useful in case something goes wrong with the update and Rook needs to revert that component back to the original version.
+* Revision history.
+Useful for providing book keeping for users
+* There are also other features that we may or may not use in Rook but are available just in case they are needed.
+Some examples are pausing the update and set timeout.

+In order to use Kubernetes update controller for updating pods, there are two changes that need to be applied.
+* Pods created with a `replicaset` resource must be changed to use the `deployment` resource.
+A `deployment` resource essentially uses a `replicaset` resource under the hood.
+However, using a `deployment` will allow Rook to leverage the Kubernetes update controller and all its benefits.
+Components that are currently being started via a `replicaset` are monitors, RGW and OSD pods
+* For monitor pods, which are currently brought up by `replicasets`, must be converted to `statefulsets`.
+Monitor pods are more complex than other components due to having to maintain a consistent identity. `statefulset` resources also supports rolling updates.
+* Pods started with a `daemonset` resource must set its update strategy to `RollingUpdate` in order to leverage the Kubernetes update controller.
+Current components that needs to be updated are rook-agent, RGW and OSD daemonsets.

 ### **Prerequisites**
 In order for the upgrade controller to begin an upgrade process, the following conditions must be met:
 * The cluster should be in a healthy state in accordance with our defined [health verification checks](#upgrade-health-verification).